ystxn/resume/index.md

 * Developed VBA-based tools for operations teams to enable reconciliation, clearing, reporting functions
 * Migrated legacy TIBCO middleware scheduled tasks onto a SQL Server Integration Services layer
 * Pioneered usage of Python to facilitate straight-through reconciliation of counterparty settlement data

-1. Accenture
-2. May 2013 – Aug 2013

-### Technical Architecture Analyst
-* Led rapid design and prototyping efforts on a Java/Spring-based portal solution for academic institutions
-* Improved the production build quality by building prototypes used as a foundation by the offshore development team to align understanding of the requirements and user experience

 # Education
 1. Singapore Management University